Skip navigation

 With the trade environment changing rapidly, planning for the future has become increasingly challenging.
 At Export Development Canada (EDC), we understand the concerns of Canadian businesses and are here to provide the support and information needed to navigate these uncertainties.

-Market uncertainty and the impact on Canadian exporters
+Tariffs and the impact on Canadian exporters

+The current Canada-U.S. trade situation is creating significant uncertainty for companies on both sides of the border.
 In an ever-evolving news landscape, companies should stay informed on trade policy changes, explore tariff mitigation strategies and work with EDC to explore other potential global markets for diversification.

 1. What’s a tariff?